-It remains to be answered whether Sunrise Coal is prepared to confront another grassroots effort and whether the lawyers of the Indiana-based company are sufficiently familiar with the intricacies of preemption and Illinois' water, eminent domain, and public utilities laws.
+It remains to be answered whether Sunrise Coal is prepared to confront another grassroots effort and whether the lawyers of the Indiana-based company understand the intricacies of preemption and Illinois' water, eminent domain, and public utilities laws.

-4. Access to shipment routes:
+4. Access to shipment routes